gruntwork-io/docs/docs/reference/modules/terraform-aws-load-balancer/alb/alb.md

   # true.
   enable_http2 = true

+  # Indicates whether to allow a WAF-enabled load balancer to route requests to
+  # targets if it is unable to forward the request to AWS WAF.
+  enable_waf_fail_open = false

   # Indicates whether the X-Forwarded-For header should preserve the source port
   # that the client used to connect to the load balancer in application load
   # balancers.
 Defaults to true.